 A. E. HOUSMAN, poet and pre-eminent classicist of his time, was born near Bromsgrove in Worcestershire in 1859.
-The eldest of seven children he entered Bromsgrove School at the age of eleven and, with a strong academic grounding there, won a scholarship to St John's College, Oxford in 1877.
+The eldest of seven children he entered Bromsgrove School at the age of eleven and, with a strong academic rounding there, won a scholarship to St John’s College, Oxford in 1877.

 After gaining First Class Honours in Classical Moderations, he failed his ‘Greats’, the Final School, in 1881 and so left Oxford without a degree.
 After a brief time teaching at his old school he returned to Oxford for a term to take a pass degree and the following year took up employment in the Patent Office in London, where his great friend from Oxford days, Moses Jackson, was working.